Alexa Bluetooth: How to use your Amazon Echo as a Bluetooth speaker

+The years before smart speakers seem like a distant memory now.
+Amazon Echo - for a lot of people - has become the default way to listen to music for a lot of consumers, and that means the days of manually pairing to a battery-powered Bluetooth speaker are long behind us.

 Thanks to Amazon, smart speakers have become all the rage in recent years.
-They're super convenient for issuing commands, finding out a whole bunch of information, controlling your smart home and listening to music.
+Whether you're using yours to listen to multi-room music, issue smart home commands by voice or just setting timers while cooking, there's a lot they can do.

-While all the voice activated stuff is great, there are times when you just need to connect to a regular Bluetooth speaker, and Echo does that too.
-In this guide we'll show you how to connect to it from your phone to use it as a Bluetooth speaker, and also show you how to connect from it to another Bluetooth audio device.
+While all the voice-activated stuff is great, there are times when you just need to connect to a regular Bluetooth speaker.
+Sometimes that method is more convenient, especially if you want to play a file that's on your phone.
+Thankfully, Echo does that too.
+In this guide, we'll show you how to connect to it from your phone to use it as a Bluetooth speaker.

-This might be useful if you have a smaller Echo Dot, or you have a Bluetooth equipped stereo system that just sounds better than any Echo ever could.
+We'll also show you how to connect your Echo to another Bluetooth audio device.
+This might be useful if you have a smaller Echo Dot, and/or you have a much better-sounding Bluetooth-equipped stereo you'd rather hear the audio from.
+But first, connecting your phone...

 Get your phone ready